Roberto McCausland Dieppa: Bibliography

 Author of over 30 articles about classical music and Caribbean culture, published in journals and periodicals.
 "Dieppa" is the creator of Beethoven for kids and teens, and Beethoven for kids.
 A series of books in various formats presented in both narrative audio and CDs for children and young people.

 Selected discography

 Caribe al Mundo was released on the Scruffy records label in 2013.
 The disc features Tres Piezas Encantadas para Orquesta composed in "Nouveau" Caribe genre 1.
 Inspiracion- De un Tema sobre el Rio Magdalena, 2.
 Fuga Rítmica Flamenca Caribe sobre la Pollera Colora 3.
 Cancion del Amor MisteriosoDanza- Requiem a Joe Arroyo.

-A champion of Liszt's there are three recordings of Sonata in B minor: Liszt and more... recorded in September 15, 1997, Music from the Documentary recorded in 2013, and Summer Le Chaluer Estivale, Liszt recorded in 2014.
+There are three recordings of his performing Liszt's Sonata in B minor: Liszt and more... recorded in September 15, 1997, Music from the Documentary recorded in 2013, and Summer Le Chaluer Estivale, Liszt recorded in 2014.